oracle/truffleruby/doc/user/polyglot.md

 you create a race condition, or parse against a binding in a state during the execution of another source.

+To complicate this - Ruby parsing in TruffleRuby is lazy.
+Your code won't be parsed until it is executed for the first time.

 ## Loading code written in foreign languages

 `Polyglot.eval(id, string)` executes code in a foreign language identified by